Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Decomposition and Identification

 (b) Common support: $0 < P[D_{t,i} = 1 | X_i =x] \equiv e_t(x)$, $\forall$ $t \in \mathcal{T}$ and $x \in \mathcal{X}$. \end{assump}

 Assumption \ref{ass:si-v} is a standard assumption in the multiple treatments setting \cite{Imbens2000TheFunctions,Lechner2001}.
-It imposes that (a) the set of conditioning variables is rich enough such that after conditioning all residual variation in potential outcomes is independent of the allocated effective treatment and (b) there are comparable units across effective treatments in terms of their confounders.
-Under this assumption, the selection effects in \eqref{eq:decomp1} disappear and the underlying estimand becomes
+It imposes that (a) the set of conditioning variables contains all confounders and (b) there are comparable units across all treatments.
+Under Assumption \ref{ass:si-v} $E[Y_i(t) | D_{t,i}=1,X_i=x] = E[Y_i(t) | X_i=x]~\forall~t \in \mathcal{T}$ and the selection effects in \eqref{eq:decomp1} disappear.
+The underlying estimand then simplifies to

-We call this estimand the \textit{natural conditional average treatment effect} $nATE(x)$ because it is the result of the actual or "natural" effective treatment composition.
+We call this estimand the \textit{natural conditional average treatment effect} $nATE(x)$ because it is the result of the actual or ``natural'' effective treatment composition.
 It is important to note that, even under Assumption \ref{ass:si-v}, the differences between units characterized by $x$ and $x'$ can result from different treatment shares, different treatment $CATEs$, or both.
 We thus could detect seemingly heterogeneous effects, even if the treatment $CATEs$ are constant within treatments but not homogeneous between treatments, i.e.~$\tau_t(x) = \tau_t~\forall~ t \in \mathcal{T}, x \in \mathcal{X}$ but $\tau_t \neq const. ~\forall~ t \in \mathcal{T}$, as long as the probabilities to be observed in the different effective treatments are heterogeneous.
-In this case any difference is driven by treatment heterogeneity:

 This fundamentally affects the interpretation of heterogeneous effects even if the underlying effective treatments are not observable.
 If they are observable, however, we can further decompose heterogeneous effects of the binary indicator in what follows.